-The Old Testament Lesson for this Sunday is from the book of the prophet Amos as contained in the Book of the Twelve (The Twelve Minor Prophets).
-The text is Amos 6:1-7 and is part of Amos’ section calling Israel to repentance (chapters 5-6) as he preaches against the pompous and self-assured of Israel—both Northern and Southern Kingdoms.
-We note how his message is to both kingdoms already in verse 1 where he references Zion (Jerusalem: Southern Kingdom) and the Mountain of Samaria (Mt.
-Gerizim: Northern Kingdom).
-Note also that these are the centers of worship in the respective Kingdoms—the temple mounts.
+The Old Testament lesson for this Sunday is from the book of the prophet Amos as contained in the Book of the Twelve (The Twelve Minor Prophets).
+The text is Amos 6:1-7 and is part of Amos’ section calling Israel to repentance (chapters 5-6) as he preaches against the pompous and self-assured of Israel; both northern and southern Kingdoms.
+We note how his message is to both kingdoms already in verse 1 where he references Zion (Jerusalem: Southern Kingdom) and the Mountain of Samaria (Mount Gerizim: Northern Kingdom).
+Note also that these are the centers of worship in the respective Kingdoms, the temple mounts.
 Amos does most of his prophetic work in the Northern Kingdom but he does not leave out his home country of Judah.
-All the places referenced in verse two will be overrun and conquered by the Assyrian army in about 2-3 decades, although Jerusalem itself will be spared by the LORD’s intervening hand when He sends His Angel to wipe out Sennacherib’s army in the night.
+All the places referenced in verse 2 will be overrun and conquered by the Assyrian army in about two to three decades, although Jerusalem itself will be spared by the LORD’s intervening hand when He sends His Angel to wipe out Sennacherib’s army in the night.

-The overall theme is a familiar one in the prophets as they warn both the Northern and Southern Kingdoms.
-Their attitudes of arrogance and entitlement lead to self-indulgence, complacency and self-importance.
-These are the ones who will be the first to go into exile (vs. 7).
-The Gospel pericope for this day (Proper 21, Pentecost 16) is quite appropriate as it is the parable of the rich man and Lazarus in Luke 16:19-31.
+The overall theme is a familiar one in the prophets as they warn both the northern and southern kingdoms.
+Their attitudes of arrogance and entitlement lead to self-indulgence, complacency, and self-importance.
+These are the ones who will be the first to go into exile (verse 7).
+The Gospel pericope for this day (Pentecost 16, Proper 21, Series C) is quite appropriate as it is the parable of the rich man and Lazarus in Luke 16:19-31.
 Again, the attitude of arrogance and entitlement leads to destruction.
-Indeed, the first in riches, luxury and power shall be the first into exile, not because of their riches, but because of their attitude of arrogance which leads them to ignore the poor and follow after the pagan rituals of self-indulgence.
+Indeed, the first in riches, luxury, and power shall be the first into exile, not because of their riches, but because of their attitude of arrogance which leads them to ignore the poor and follow after the pagan rituals of self-indulgence.